ManifoldScholar/manifold-docs/_docs/customizing/settings.md

 <a name="email"></a>
 ## Email

-In the `Email` tab of the `Settings` menu, you can configure how Manifold will send email to users.
+In the `Email` submenu, you can configure how Manifold will send email to users.
 Manifold supports sending mail via an external SMTP server or via a local Sendmail installation.
 To test your configuration, press the "Send Test Email" button at the top of screen.
 Doing so will send a message to the email address on file for you user.

 In addition to setting up the email account, Manifold lets you customize your email closing.